 How to Avoid It

-Provide Economic and Social ties:
+Provide real economic and social ties:

 6. The “Digital Nomad” Income Trap